 Connecticut finally abolished slavery entirely in 1848, when there were just six slaves left in the state, making it the last state in New England to fully abolish slavery.
 The last slave in Wallingford was owned by J. Parker of Pond Hill, according to A History of Wallingford 1669-1935 and Wallingford 1669-1935, produced for Connecticut’s Tercentenary Celebration.

-As late as 1976, though, slavery in Wallingford was still being depicted as a benevolent practice.
-From These Roots, A Bicentennial History of a New England Town, published in 1976 said slavery in Wallingford “was a benign form of ownership here mostly confirmed to household service.”
+And as late as 1976, slavery in Wallingford was still being depicted as a benevolent practice.
+From These Roots, A Bicentennial History of a New England Town, published in 1976, said slavery in Wallingford “was a benign form of ownership here mostly confirmed to household service.”
 The history went on to say slavery in the town “never attained any importance and the slim records seem indeed often to picture a strong and affectionate relationship.”

 We should know these things.